Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cellunsupporteddataexception/cellunsupporteddataexception/_index.md

 | --- | --- | --- |
 | message | String | A string that describes the error. |

-### Result
-CellUnsupportedDataException

 ---

-## CellUnsupportedDataException(String message, RuntimeException innerException) function
+## CellUnsupportedDataException(String message, RuntimeException innerException)  constructor

  Initializes a new instance of the  CellUnsupportedDataException class with a specified error message and a reference to the inner exception that is the cause of this exception.